Heat-Ledger-Ltd/heat-paperwallet/README.md

 Installation is super simple.

+<a href="https://raw.githubusercontent.com/Heat-Ledger-Ltd/heat-paperwallet/master/dist/index.html" download>Save this file to your computer</a>

-  1. Download and save this file to somewhere on your computer
+  1. Download and save above file to somewhere on your computer (to download right click the link and choose SAVE)
   2. Locate the downloaded file
   3. Drag it to an open browser window
+  4. Print the page that displays your paper wallet
-  4. Done
+  5. Done

 ## Usage